 Do you wanna know what happened to the puppy?
-We travelled with her through Rajasthan, up to Rishikesh and eventually to Delhi where the angels at Kannan Animal Welfare took her in.
+After we rescued her from the streets of Bundi we travelled with her through Rajasthan, up to Rishikesh, and eventually to Delhi where the angels at Kannan Animal Welfare took her in.
 They nursed her back to health, got her ready to travel and flew her to America where she now lives a happy life with a new family in her forever home.
 I can’t thank KAW enough for the help they gave us and her, and we’ve started a GoFundMe to help raise money to support their cause.
 Any donations could help save a little furry life, go to our GoFundMe page to learn more!

 Have you been to Rajasthan?
 I’d love to hear about your experiences in the comments below!